crate/crate/blackbox/docs/general/dql/selects.rst

 ::

-    cr> select name from locations where name ilike 'AR%' order by name asc;
+    cr> select name from locations where name ilike 'ar%' order by name asc;
     +-------------------+
     | name              |
     +-------------------+